Dirleton Castle, less than an hour’s drive from Edinburgh, dates from the 13th century.

 In 1220, William de Vaux presented Fidra to the monks of Dryburgh Abbey.
 HES suggested the “elderly lord of Dirleton was probably hoping that his charity would help secure his safe passage through purgatory to heaven.”
 When William died soon after making his gift to Dryburgh he was succeeded by his son John (II).

 By this time John de Vaux already had a taste of royal authority having in 1213 been held hostage, along with other Scottish nobles, by England’s King John to ensure the good conduct of William the Lion.

 John de Vaux builds the first castle at Dirleton

-He is credited with building the first stone castle at Dirleton dated by a number of reliable sources to, “after 1240.”
-There is however, a castellum de Dyrlton c.
+He is credited with building the first stone castle at Dirleton dated by a number of reliable sources, “after 1240.”
+There is, however, a castellum de Dyrlton c.
 1225 mentioned in the Liber S. Marie de Dryburgh which rather muddies the waters.
 W Douglas Simpson, writing in the Scottish Historical Review, concluded that the de Vaux family had a, “place of strength there at an earlier date… of the usual timber or clay construction.”